-16/24 HRA Provide, expand, or enhance job training CB6 would like to see enhanced funding for job training programs in existence or under development by HRA and its partners.
+17/23 HRA Provide, expand, or enhance job training CB6 would like to see enhanced funding for job training programs in existence or under development by HRA and its partners.
 These programs seek to increase clients' skills, readying them for employment and facilitating their exit from public assistance.
 These programs and associated training materials should be free or low-cost so as not to deter clients from participating.
 With the recent disruption to jobs due to the pandemic and the need to assist individuals who are either experiencing homelessness or seek an exit from public assistance, training is increasingly needed.
-18/24 DFTA Other expense budget request for DFTA We were pleased to see that the FY 2023 budget provides some funds to support seniors living at home.
+19/23 DFTA Other expense budget request for DFTA We were pleased to see that the FY 2023 budget provides some funds to support seniors living at home.
 For tens of thousands of seniors in Manhattan Community District 6 who remain capable of independent and semi-independent living, aging in place is the best way to remain in a comfortable and familiar environment, and retain their neighborhood connections and access to services and support.
 Our district has the third-highest proportion of residents over 65 in Manhattan and the tenth-highest in the city, and that proportion is increasing.
 As our residents age, we hope the administration will increase funding for this commitment.
-20/24 DHS Other facilities for the homeless requests CD6 has experienced an increase in the density of shelters and facilities serving New Yorkers experiencing homelessness, leading to a quality- of-life impact on other residents in parts of our district.
-While we know that our district is home to permanent facilities like the 30th Street Men's Shelter and Bellevue with their own impacts, the Fair Share analyses submitted by DHS do not seem to reflect the reality on the ground in other parts of CD6, leading to DHS siting decisions that exacerbate disparities.
-We ask that the city fund a comprehensive census of shelters and facilities to update the Fair Share data, to ensure that their community impact is distributed equitably across the city.
+21/23 DHS Other request for services for the homeless As the population of sheltered New Yorkers experiencing homelessness increases, the number of individuals spending time on the street during the day is also increasing, because many New York City shelter facilities are not open during the day.
+We ask the city to invest more heavily in services and support for people experiencing homelessness who are living in the shelter system, including dedicated all-day outreach in areas with a large population of sheltered homeless New Yorkers, along with more extensive, standardized, and systematically provided welfare, support, and quality-of-life services for those residents.